lich97zz/Ticket/README.md

    replace first line with your zendesk subdomain replace second line with OAuth token
 5. You are all set!
-Now you can run ticketViewer with command: python ticketViewer.py
+Now you can run ticketViewer with command:
+   ./ticketViewer
+   or(Some python version requires using python3 instead of python): python ticketViewer.py